wiicode/cybersecurity-framework/bronze-training/joiners-leavers-movers/joiners-sample-workflow.md

 - A training platform where users can view and acknowledge training has taken place.

 # Suggested Access Control Procedures
-## Stage 1: manager or authroized representative |
+## Stage 1: manager or authorized representative |

 >  The objective here is to have a have transactional record of permissions granted.
 {.is-info}